 It’s simpler to decide on a shipping company when you know what to look for.
 Here are the features and benefits your shipping partner should provide:

 - Fast response times.
 Speed is the name of the game with shipping--especially if you're learning how to ship food, for example.
 If your shipping partner takes longer than a day or two to respond, it’s a sign of trouble.
 Your brand’s reputation and profitability will quickly suffer if you can’t rely on the company moving your products.
 Give your money to a provider that treats you like a priority.

 - Simple shipping choices.
 You shouldn't need to sift through dozens of shipping options simply to get your products to customers.
-Your logistics or shipping partner should have clear-cut options that are plug-and-play as soon as you become a paying customer, whether you're learning how to ship large items, how to ship frozen food, or how to ship a package for the first time.
+Your shipping partner should have plug-and-play options as soon as you become a paying customer, whether you're learning how to ship large items, how to ship frozen food, or how to ship a package for the first time.
 This frees you up to focus on more important tasks, like branding, sales, and marketing.

 - Integration compatibility.
 Your shipping partner’s software should be immediately compatible with your in-house systems.
 If this ease of use isn’t prevalent, it may create avoidable issues later on.
 Make sure you feel entirely comfortable using the software and that all your questions are answered before onboarding.
 Tech problems are often expensive and time-consuming to resolve, and can be prevented with preliminary action.